tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 Note that you should avoid just lightly editing content that someone gives you, without assessing it on a deeper level.
 Engineers and other product team members almost invariably have some product information on a wiki, but this information often needs to be reworked, sometimes from scratch.

 Your first step is to get the product or code working (to some extent) yourself.
 This testing will usually help you identify information gaps and other problems in existing material.
 See [Testing your docs](testingdocs_overview.html) for more details here.
 Push for [sample apps](docapis_sample_apps.html) or [sample code](docapis_codesamples_bestpractices) (often from a QA team) in order to test the code.
 Also, recognize that clarifying these gaps is a primary value we add as technical communicators to the information process.
-If you don't understand something on a wiki engineers wrote, find out whether your audience will understand it (often by asking field engineers or support teams).
+If you don't understand something on a wiki that engineers wrote, find out whether your audience will understand it (often by asking field engineers or support teams).

 ## 9. Follow a review process for your docs {#follow_review_process}